 - The slide sequence should be chosen carefully

-- The carousel slides should never be the only way to access site features and content
+- Carousel slides should never be the only route to features or content

-- Permanently stop auto-rotation after any active user interaction (i.e. click on carousel controls)
+- Autorotation should be stopped after any active user interaction with the carousel

-- On mobile, be sure to support swipe gestures and text legibility if reusing artwork from the desktop site
+- Text must be legible, especially if reusing and scaling down artwork from the desktop site

 - Carousel content must be able to load quickly